Click Fraud Protection Environmental Fraud and the False Claims Act: A Guide for Whistleblowers

 • Avoidance of environmental fines through falsification of data

-• False representation of compliance by government contractors who have failed to adhere to contractual requirements or environmental regulations
+• Environmental contract fraud via false representation of compliance by government contractors, or failure to adhere to contractual requirements or environmental regulations

 • Underpayment of government royalties by misrepresenting the amount of natural resources extracted from public land